passcod/catflap/README.md

 The name is both because it's a small door that you install so that you don't have to constantly open and close and open and close a bigger door for your furry companion, and as a play on the `netcat` tool.

+Developed in Whangārei, on Ngāpuhi rohe.
+Sovereignty was never ceded.